ksu-cs-textbooks/cs-zero/content/i-concepts/01-what-is-computing-science/02-babbage-diff-eng-num-2.md

 ## Notes About This Selection

-The director of the Computer Science Muesum's Babbage Project demonstrates how Charles Babbage's Difference Engine #2 works.
+The director of the Computer Science Museum's Babbage Project demonstrates how Charles Babbage's Difference Engine #2 works.
 While Babbage himself was not able to build the machine in his lifetime, a modern builder created it according to Babbage's instructions.
 Through this creation, computer scientists have been able to prove that the Difference Engine works exactly as Babbage intended!

 ## Reference